Skip to content

 Flag Default Description

-modules required Module paths to audit (positional, one or more)
+modules required unless [audit].modules is set Module paths to audit

 --test-dir, -t tests Directory containing existing tests